squidnose/Voidlinux-Post-Install-TUI/README.md

   - If you have a Early GCN card, read the text file provided.
 DONT RUN IT!
   - I have had problems with the nvidia390 not working, make sure to install a older kernel verison, like linux6.1 withlinux6.1-headers before running the script.
 The same for nvidia470 and nvidia
   - There will be a nvidia580 script once nvidia drops support for Maxwell and Pascall.
 This will probably require linux6.12 witch is the current defualt on void.
 -  Pipewire is Awesome for Video and Audio streaming.
 Do remeber to set pipewire to autorun in your desktop enviroment.
+-  KDE plasma for a Similar GUI as steamdeck in Destkop mode.
 -  Language setup, Power managemt, Void management are not done yet.

 GLHF